Explanation of Course Numbers

 PSIS 2101.
-Writing and Communications and Media Relations I. 4 Credits.
+Writing and Communication in the IT Field I. 4 Credits.

-The fundamentals of reading and writing with a clear sense of purpose and audience.
-How academic writing in virtually any subject area and on virtually any topic represents a formal engagement with larger scholarly debates.
-The writing process, including prewriting, drafting, and revision as well as basic research methods.
-Making clear oral presentations.
+Fundamentals of reading and writing with a clear sense of purpose and audience; how academic writing represents a formal engagement with larger scholarly debates; the writing process, including prewriting, drafting, and revision as well as basic research methods; making clear oral presentations.

 PSIS 2102.
-Writing and Communications and Media Relations II.
+Writing and Communication in the IT Field II.
 4 Credits.

 PSIS 2103.
-Foundations in Mathematical and Statistical Sciences and Data Analysis I. 4 Credits.
+Statistical Sciences and Data Analysis I. 4 Credits.

 PSIS 2104.
-Foundations in Mathematical and Statistical Sciences and Data Analysis II.
+Statistical Sciences and Data Analysis II.
 4 Credits.

 PSIS 2105.
-Foundations in Information Technology and Computation I. 4 Credits.
+Programming and Computing Foundations I. 4 Credits.

 PSIS 2106.
-Foundations in Information Technology and Computation II.
+Programming and Computing Foundations II.
 4 Credits.

 PSIS 3122.
-Ethics in Science and Technology Policy.
+Ethics in Science and Technology.
 4 Credits.